alohamujeeb/alohamujeeb.github.io/docs/blog/posts/2025-08-02-is-goto-dead.md

 - These labeled breaks in Go are intended for more localized use within functions or loops, unlike traditional goto which could jump anywhere in the program.

-- So, while goto itself is rarely used today, its adapted form—label-based breaks—still finds practical use in specific situations.
+- So, while goto itself is rarely used today, its adapted form—label-based breaks—still finds practical use in specific situations. **Jumping ACROSS function boundaries was the primary (mis)use that led to goto being discouraged.**